apollographql/apollo-kotlin/docs/source/index.md

 ```
 And then use the `4.0.0-beta.5-SNAPSHOT` version for the plugin and libraries.

-### Android Studio / IntelliJ plugin
+These snapshots are updated on each push to `main`.

-Snapshots for the Android Studio / IntelliJ plugin [are also available](tree/main/intellij-plugin#snapshots).
+Weekly snapshots for the Android Studio / IntelliJ plugin [are also available](testing/android-studio-plugin#weekly-snapshots).

 ## Stability of different artifacts